bodleian/ora_data_model/README.md

 # ORA Data Model

-Content relating to the ORA Data Model, in particular, the MODS version of the data model and accompanying schema.
+Content relating to the ORA Data Model, in particular, the METS version of the data model and accompanying customised MODS schema.

-The most recent ORA data model is 2.0rc5
+The most recent ORA data model is 2.0

-This project maintains three files relating to the ORA Data Model:
+This project maintains four files relating to the ORA Data Model:

 ## ORA Data Model to MODS